deta/cloud-docs/docs/micros/deploy_on_deta_button.md

 ### Get discovered

-Mkae sure to add the `deta` tag to you repo for it to show up in our [GitHub topic](https://github.com/topics/deta).
+Make sure to add the `deta` tag to you repo for it to show up in our [GitHub topic](https://github.com/topics/deta).

 <img src="/img/deploy_button/deta-topic.png" alt="Deta Tpoic on GitHub"/>